smoothstepdesign/Multisite-Language-Switcher/functions-classes-and-methods.md

 {% gist lloc/42461e05324e9bf1924b the-msls-2.php %}

-*This would create the output in in an unordered list.*
+*This would create the output formatted in an unordered list.*

 ## get\_the\_msls ##